 In prehistoric days, as today, these were also very abundant, as each different grass had small seeds that were used as food by people.
 Today's grains have been altered very much by hybridization, but there still is an incredible amount of nourishment there, if we use the WHOLE grain.
 This includes the bran or husk, and the germ, or the "seed" of the grain kernel.

-• wheat berries, oat groats, rye, millet, barley, rice, buckwheat (These are the most common grains)
+• wheat berries, oat groats, rye, millet, barley, rice (these are the most common grains)

-• quinoa ("keen-wah"), spelled, amaranth, Kamut, teff, triticale (Less common, but full of nutrients)
+• quinoa ("keen-wah"), spelt, amaranth, buckwheat, Kamut, teff, triticale (less common, but full of nutrients)

 These are also a carryover from prehistoric times.
 The name is one of two (the other name is "pulses")